adamterlson/ExpressRESTController/readme.md

 ```

 ## Creating endpoints
-Each controller method is called with `req` and `res` though there are shortcuts to avoid their use, particularly `res`.
+Each controller method is called with `req` and `res` though there are shortcuts to avoid their use, further abstracting away Express and behave a bit more like one might expect.

 ### Successful returns